Bowarc/storage_server/readme.md

     - [x] Streaming upload, download and compression
     - [x] Integration with curl [#6](https://github.com/Bowarc/storage_server/issues/6)
     - [x] Simple download link [#7](https://github.com/Bowarc/storage_server/issues/7)
-    - [x] A way to not store duplicates using hash-based duplicate detection The implementation isn't the prettyest not the safest but it works (I'll rework it soon™)
+    - [x] A way to not store duplicates using hash-based duplicate detection
+            The implementation isn't the prettyest nor the safest but it works
+            (I'll rework it soon™)
     - [x] A way to delete a stored file (see [#3](https://github.com/Bowarc/storage_server/issues/3))
 - [x] WASM front end